Weekend Reading: What You Do Matters Most

 Why should that be the case?

-For example, while business owners “SAY” they are optimistic about the economy currently, when it comes to committing their capital they are not nearly as brash.
+For example, while business owners “SAY” they are optimistic about the currently, when it comes to committing their capital they are not nearly as brash.
 In fact, their level of planned capital expenditures continues to run at levels more normally associated with weak, or recessionary, environments.

 What about consumers?
 They are optimistic as well.